 Sarah Homitsky, MD (Class of 2016)

-Education: Michigan State University College of Human Medicine/Smith College - Physical Chemistry
+Education: Michigan State University College of Human Medicine, M.D.
+2011; Smith College - Physical Chemistry

 Hometown: Pittsburgh, PA

-Interests/Fun facts: Enjoy spending time with my niece and nephew, ultimate frisbee
+Interests/Fun facts: Love spending free time with my family and enjoying the outdoors

 Justin Schreiber, DO, MPH (Class of 2016)